-21 Briefly explain how agreements establishing 'selective' distribution systems are assessed under antitrust law.
+22 Briefly explain how agreements establishing 'selective' distribution systems are assessed under antitrust law.

-Clauses which are considered necessary for the establishment

-and effective operation of selective distribution systems and require an agreement between supplier and distributor such as product marketing, advertising promotions, obligation to purchase a production line or to stock minimum quantities have been found to fall outside article 1 paragraph 1 of the Law.
+Clauses that are considered necessary for the establishment and effective operation of selective distribution systems and require an agreement between supplier and distributor such as product marketing, advertising promotions, obligation to purchase a production line or to stock minimum quantities have been found to fall outside article 1(1) of the Law.
 The supplier may rely on these conditions to refuse a distributor to enter into the selective distribution system, provided these are applied uniformly to all authorised distributors and there is an objective justification for the refusal.

-With regards to vertical restraints which are caught by antitrust law, the HCC applies the general analysis described in this chapter, closely following the European legislation and case law.
+Regarding vertical restraints that are caught by antitrust law, the HCC applies the general analysis described in this chapter, closely following the European legislation and case law.

-22 Briefly explain how restricting the buyer's ability to source the supplier's products from alternative sources is assessed under antitrust law.
+23 How is the restriction of the buyer's ability to obtain the supplier's products from alternative sources assessed under antitrust law?

 The HCC considered such restrictions in a number of franchise agreements and declared them illegal (cases 51/1997 and 128/98).
-To the extent that the contract products are available through an authorised distribution channel that is not controlled by the supplier, any prohibition on the buyer's ability to source products from alternative sources will be found to restrict competition and will be considered invalid.
+To the extent that the contract products are available through an authorised distribution channel that is not controlled by the supplier, any prohibition on the buyer's ability to obtain products from alternative sources will be found to restrict competition and will be considered invalid.

-23 Briefly explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law.
+24 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed under antitrust law

 This question was considered by the HCC in the context of a selective distribution system.
-It found that refusal of entry into the selective distribution system was contrary to article 1 paragraph 1 of the Law, in so far as the only justification behind the refusal was that the candidate distributor would not comply with the restriction not to stock competing products (case 271/2004).
+It found that refusal of entry into the selective distribution system was contrary to article 1(1) of the Law, insofar as the only justification behind the refusal was that the candidate distributor would not comply with the restriction not to stock competing products (case 271/2004).

-24 Briefly explain how requiring the buyer to purchase from the supplier a certain amount, or minimum percentage of its requirements, of the contract products is assessed under antitrust law.
+25 How is the requiring of the buyer to purchase from the supplier a certain amount, or minimum percentage, of its requirements, of the contract products assessed under antitrust law?